 Update – May 13, 2008 – Mediacom officially announced the new broadband tier described in the original May 9th post described below.

-Mediacom announced on their quarterly earnings conference call that they will up their maximum broadband tier to 20 Mbps downstream and 2 Mbps upstream to 98% of their footprint by June 30th.
+Mediacom announced on its quarterly earnings conference call that it will increase its maximum broadband tier to 20 Mbps downstream and 2 Mbps upstream to 98% of its footprint by June 30th.
 Mediacom joins a plethora of broadband carriers who are raising broadband speeds, with no end in sight.
-Mediacom says they do not intend to increase pricing for their max broadband tier which is currently $60/month for 15 Mbps down and 1 Mbps up ($75/month as a standalone service).
-This broadband speed inflation will certainly continue, especially among cable companies who plan to deploy DOCSIS 3.0.
-While Mediacom is not using DOCSIS 3.0 for this deployment, Comcast has launched DOCSIS 3.0 already.
+Mediacom says they do not intend to increase pricing for their max broadband tier, which is currently $60/month for 15 Mbps down and 1 Mbps up ($75/month as a standalone service).
+This broadband speed inflation will certainly continue, especially among cable companies that plan to deploy DOCSIS 3.0.
+While Mediacom is not using DOCSIS 3.0 for this deployment, Comcast has already launched DOCSIS 3.0.
 It promises to dramatically increase broadband speeds and introduce other competitive value adds.